bvanburensky/SFDCPowerScripts-Code-Data-Sync/README.md

 ### Requires external ids on all objects and i have added some tips on how to set it up.
 ### once in place you can stand up test envionments quickly and deploy back to prod intelligently

+Scripting sync weres by matching on external id fields setup on each SBQQ__xxx object. to start apply the external id manifests to you cpq objects (assuming you have none already), included is a auto number field that can be deployed to you master org to generaterate you ids that can then be used to populate your externalid fields. see attached.

+Once the external id as established in you master, create an sandbox or scratch org in the
+$sourceOrgAlias = 'master'
+and
+$targetOrgAlias = 'bvbtest26'    // your sandbox.

+$onlyProcessDirectory = "CPQConfig"  indicates the subdirectiry hta contains the SOQL files.

+1. download and connect to you initial orgs.
+2.